saxbophone/risky/README.md

 There are only sixteen instructions, all of which are two bytes long regardless of operands.

 The CPU can handle 8-bit unsigned integers only.
-As a result, it can address up to 256 bytes of RAM.
-This could be extended to 16-bit integers and then being able to address up to 64K of RAM.
-This could be done by doubling the size of the part of the instruction used for RAM addressing (lengthening the instruction size to three bytes).
-To make sure this space is not completely wasted, instructions that operate on registers could be parallelised to operate on two sets at once, perhaps.
+It can address up to 64KiB (*kibibytes*) of RAM by using two bytes for addressing purposes (equivalent to an 8-bit CPU with a 16-bit data bus I guess).
+RAM is addressed by passing in the addresses of two registers, which between them make up the two bytes needed to address RAM.

 **Note:** In all cases (register addresses, RAM addresses, opcodes and literal values) all integers are unsigned and are Big-Endian.